Answers to some Frequently Asked Questions

 Why do you recommend taking more than one workshop at each level?

 Our syllabi are designed to cover the target techniques and learning objectives for each level over the course of two eight week terms.
 On average most writers take three workshops at each level, but everyone is different.
 Some writers—for example those with more experience or a degree in literature—may be ready to move up sooner.
 Others may feel they benefit from up to four terms to really master the techniques and get the hang of critiquing.
 No matter how many terms you take at each level, we take care that you never get the same exercise twice—each term there’s all new material to inspire you.

 How do I know when I’m ready to move to the next level?

 The decision to move to the next level is made by the student in consultation with the teacher.
 Generally speaking, you’re ready for Level II if you’re consistently nailing the exercises and you’re able to see where your fellow writers have successfully applied the techniques being studied and give them useful feedback on what’s working and what isn’t in their exercise.
-You’re ready to move from Level II to Level III, when you’re able to tackle complex exercises with confidence, work on your own to turn exercises into finished pieces, and provide your fellow writers with a strong technical preamble to guide their critique of your work.
+You’re ready to move from Level II to Level III, when you’re able to tackle complex exercises with confidence, work on your own to turn exercises into finished pieces, and provide your fellow writers with a strong technical preamble with specific questions to guide their critique of your work.